-The daily operation of the branch is currently handled by the Friends of the Nevada County Libraries volunteers.
+The daily operation of the branch is currently managed by the Friends of the Nevada County Libraries' volunteers.
 Since April of 2010, the Library has been and continues to be staffed entirely by dedicated and knowledgeable volunteers.
 Please contact the history branch if you are interested in volunteering.

 Parking is available on the street (metered) and in the following lots:

 Nevada Street Municipal Lot (metered, 4 hour limit)

 Spring Street Municipal Lot (metered, 2 hour limit upper lot, 4 hour limit lower lot)